Tom-Mendy/Logseq/pages/Prometheus.md

 - ### **Why Learn Prometheus?**
 - **Scalability**: Prometheus is designed to handle high throughput and large amounts of data at scale.
 - **Flexibility**: Its flexible query language, PromQL, and robust configuration options make it adaptable to many use cases.
-- **Open-Source**: As an open-source project, it has a large community and ecosystem, providing plenty of resources and integrations.
+- **Open-Source**: As an #open-source project, it has a large community and ecosystem, providing plenty of resources and integrations.
-- **Integration**: Works well with other tools like Grafana, Kubernetes, and many third-party exporters, making it a versatile choice for system monitoring.
+- **Integration**: Works well with other tools like #Grafana, #Kubernetes, and many third-party exporters, making it a versatile choice for system #monitoring.

   Overall, Prometheus remains a critical tool in the observability toolkit for many organizations, especially those leveraging cloud-native architectures.
+-